Nonprofit Statement of Financial Position: Guide + Template

 3. Divide the result by your average monthly expenses.

-Because this calculation is more precise, nonprofit accountants recommend having exactly three months of LUNA to achieve financial stability and just slightly more if you’re planning for growth.
-A positive value of less than three months of LUNA isn’t an immediate concern (although a negative one is, because that means your nonprofit is spending more than it brings in every month), but it’s something to keep an eye on and try to improve in the near future.
+Because this calculation is more precise, nonprofit accountants recommend having three months of LUNA to achieve financial stability and slightly more if you're planning for growth.
+A positive value of less than three months of LUNA is something to keep an eye on and try to improve in the near future, but a negative value is a major, immediate concern, because that means your nonprofit is spending more than it brings in every month.

 Informing Strategic Planning